JithinVijayadas/zania-assignment/README.md

 - **Custom Instructions**: Users can provide custom instructions for how the answers should be formatted.
 - **Parallel Processing**: Questions are processed in parallel for faster response times.
 - **Confidence Scoring**: Answers are evaluated for confidence, and low-confidence answers are flagged.

+## Access the Application

+This app is hosted on HuggingFace Spaces.
+You can access it [here](https://huggingface.co/spaces/JithinVijayDazz/pdf-qna).